hashicorp/vault/website/source/docs/secrets/cassandra/index.html.md

       <li>
         <span class="param">creation_cql</span>
         <span class="param-flags">optional</span>
         The CQL statements executed to create and configure the new user.
-        Must be semi-colon separated.
+Must be a semicolon-separated string, a base64-encoded semicolon-separated string, a serialized JSON string array, or a base64-encoded serialized JSON string array.
 The '{{username}}' and '{{password}}' values will be substituted; it is required that these parameters are in single quotes.
         The default creates a non-superuser user with no authorization grants.
       </li>
       <li>
         <span class="param">rollback_cql</span>
         <span class="param-flags">optional</span>
         The CQL statements executed to attempt a rollback if an error is encountered during user creation.
 The default is to delete the user.
-        Must be semi-colon separated.
+        Must be a semicolon-separated string, a base64-encoded semicolon-separated string, a serialized JSON string array, or a base64-encoded serialized JSON string array.
 The '{{username}}' and '{{password}}' values will be substituted; it is required that these parameters are in single quotes.
       </li>
       <li>
         <span class="param">lease</span>